 Education

-Although some employers require only a postsecondary certificate or an associate’s degree, most require a bachelor’s degree in a field related to computer or information science.
+- While some employers may accept a postsecondary certificate or an associate’s degree, the majority mandate a bachelor’s degree in a field relevant to computer or information science.

 Licenses, Certifications, and Registrations

-Companies generally require their network and computer systems administrators to be certified in the products they use.
+- Companies typically mandate that network and computer systems administrators hold certifications relevant to the products and technologies they utilize.

-Certification programs usually are offered directly from vendors or from vendor-neutral certification providers.
+- Certification programs are often offered by vendors directly or through vendor-neutral certification providers.

 Advancement